ginkgobioworks/geckopy/docs/02-experimental.rst

-This method returns the relaxed model with the Irreducibly Inconsistent Set of functional constraints (IIS); that is, all the proteins that affect the feashibility of the problem.
+This method returns the relaxed model with the Irreducibly Inconsistent Set of functional constraints (IIS); that is, all the proteins that affect the feasibility of the problem.

-Please note that not all proteins variables in the ISS must be relaxed for the model to be feashible, but all of the proteins in the ISS are part of one set of proteins that makes the model feashible.
+Please note that not all proteins variables in the ISS must be relaxed for the model to be feasible, but all of the proteins in the ISS are part of one set of proteins that makes the model feasible.

 .. code:: ipython3